Mixtre/Mixtre/README.md

 - probably overthinking something rn
 - if it compiles, i get butterflies
-- lives in the terminal, sleeps in oversized hoodies
 - has 12 unfinished projects and 0 regrets
 - talks sweet, writes code that bites (๑•﹏•)